 JasperReports Server supports deployment on the WebLogic Application Server, but requires its own database to store information such as users, organizations, and the repository.
 WebLogic users need the WAR file distribution to install JasperReports Server.
-Download the WAR file distribution from Jaspersoft technical support or contact your sales representative.
-The WAR file distribution comes in a file named jasperreports-server-5.0-bin.zip, the compressed ZIP format.
+Download the WAR file distribution from Jaspersoft technical support (http://support.jaspersoft.com) or contact your sales representative.
+The WAR file distribution comes in a file named jasperreports-server-4.7-bin.zip, the compressed ZIP format.